alexwlchan/books.alexwlchan.net/README.md

 -   `vfd add_review` helps me create a new review.
     It asks a series of questions as interactive prompts in my terminal, including the title, author, and publication year of the book.
-    It uses this to populate the Markdown file in the `reviews` directory.
+    It uses my answers to populate the Markdown file in the `reviews` directory.

 -   `vfd serve` builds the site locally, and serves it on <http://localhost:5959>.
     When the source files change, it rebuilds the site.